-Bauer has updated it’s class leading Vapor lineup for this year with the top of the line Bauer Vapor Flylite – And it doesn’t disappoint.
+Bauer has updated it’s class leading Vapor hockey stick lineup for this year with the top of the line Bauer Vapor Flylite – And it doesn’t disappoint.
 Coming in very light (383 grams for the senior stick) and with technologies such as XE taper technology and asymmetrical TeXtreme shaft, this stick has a wicked quick release that is very repeatable due to Bauer’s ever improving material engineering.
 The one-piece Vapor lineup continues to evolve year after year in amazing ways, and we have yet to find poor reviews on this weapon and highly suggest grabbing one for yourself!

 When you don’t have top dollar to drop on the latest, newest hockey stick, sometimes dropping down a price level doesn’t mean you have to sacrifice too much in terms of quality.
-Building on the Rekker’s of the past’ success, the Rekker M90 is a next gen option that will save you 80-100 dollars compared to some top sticks on our lists
+Building on the one-piece Rekkers of the past years success, the Rekker M90 is a next gen option that will save you 80-100 dollars compared to some top hockey sticks on our lists

 Research And Findings

 - The Best Senior Hockey Sticks

-- 1. Warrior Alpha QRE - Best Overall Hockey Stick
+- 1. Warrior Alpha QRE - The Best Overall One-Piece Hockey Stick